 Doctors remove a sample of tissue for examination (biopsy) to determine the type of cancer and to make sure the cancer has not spread beyond the skin.

 Fluorouracil cream, a surgical procedure, or laser therapy may be used to remove the cancer.
-Affected men should be regularly monitored for recurrence or spread.
+Affected men should be regularly monitored for recurrence or spread because these lesions can become more invasive cancers.